 With radio going far beyond the stereo, its applications go beyond entertainment and news.
 Radio is also used to promote local charities, it helps calm families after a rough night, and it informs the busy citizens that do not always have time to watch the news.
 With digital media being disrupted, will radio still be an important way for people to get access to information?

 Yes!
-The future of radio stations on alexa is bright.
+The future of radio stations and podcasts on Alexa is bright.

 Radio stations on Alexa have enhanced listener trust and engagement with them.
 It has kept radio relevant in the millennial world, and now the news reaches well beyond the listeners of traditional AM News stations.
 Radio stations on Alexa are changing the nature of news consumption.
 Instead of listening to long-winded updates from one source, audiences can now choose to only hear news that is relevant to them — whether it’s local news or global news.